zanuka/leaderport-core-ui/README.md

 ## Primary v1 Goals

-The first version of the VueValkyrie product should include:
+The first version of the Valkran product should include:

 1. Valkey's high-speed data operations for real-time updates
 2. Scalability for handling many concurrent users and score submissions